Available to Book

 Registered with the HCPC & the BPS

 Diagnosis often comes as a relief and can help the client understand themselves and their symptoms better.
 It tends to result in them seeking education about the disorder and developing strategies to manage symptoms.
-Diagnosis can aid access to formalised therapy, treatment and support.
+Diagnosis can aid access to formalised therapy, treatment and support, and is tailored for all ages.

 ADHD assessments for adults and children begin with a pre-assessment pack to gather background information, including developmental history, ideally with input from a parent or close informant.
 Questionnaires focusing on ADHD and related conditions are completed by the client, a parent, or, if relevant, are sent to a school or workplace.
 Clinical interviews (ACE or ACE+) explore developmental history and current symptoms, and a parent or another informant is encouraged to participate.
 Additional data, such as historical school reports or occupational reviews for adults, may also be reviewed.
 Observations are conducted during sessions, with school observations as needed.
 Following the assessment, a feedback session provides verbal results, and a comprehensive report with tailored recommendations is prepared for the client.
 This report, upon the client's request, can be shared with their GP or other professionals, and may include referrals, such as to psychiatry, for further support.